jonathanbatty/stata-codefinder/README.md

 # Codefinder for Stata
 (v1.00, 14 Jun 2024)

 This repository contains the code required to install and run `codefinder`, a package that uses multiprocessing, associative arrays and optimised Mata functions to speed up many-to-many string matching in Stata.
 This can be used to identify the presence of lists of codes (e.g. ICD, SNOMED-CT, Read, Emis, etc) in variables containing data in string format.
-At present, `codefinder` can only be used on Windows.
+At present, `codefinder` has only been tested on Windows (10 and 11).

 ## Installation
 The package can be installed from GitHub using `net install`: